Facts About the Hotel Barge Scottish Highlander

 There are 5 wide stairs from the main deck down to the saloon with handrails on both sides.
 The staterooms are on the same level as the main Saloon.
 To access the Cameron suite, there are 3 stairs down from the stateroom corridor with a single handrail.

-We are able to hire wheelchairs locally – a small charge may apply.
+We are able to hire wheelchairs locally – a charge may apply.
 Please notify Paradise Connections at least 8 weeks prior to your departure.
 Please note wheelchairs are not suitable for use on board.
 Passengers must be accompanied by someone who is able to push the chair as the crew are unable to assist.

 Safety & Security